 This is less serious than a Chapter 7 bankruptcy, but it will still leave a mark.
 Under this filing, your debts will be reorganized, and you will agree to make scheduled payments to your creditors.
 Your assets will remain intact, and your credit report won’t take that hard of a hit.
 But there will still be a waiting period, the exact length of which will depend on how the court chooses to handle your case.

 If the judge dismisses your bankruptcy, the waiting period is four years from your dismissal date before you can apply for a conventional loan.
-If your case is discharged, the waiting period is four years from the date you filed and two years from your dismissal date.
+If your case is discharged, the waiting period is four years from your filed date and two years from your dismissal date.

 What Type of Mortgage Should You Choose After a Bankruptcy?What Type of Mortgage Should You Choose After a Bankruptcy?

-The good news is that once the waiting period is up, you can apply for any mortgage program you wish.
+The good news is that you can apply for any mortgage program you wish once the waiting period is up.
 Filing for bankruptcy does not exclude you from any loan programs.
 That said, some programs will be easier to apply for than others.
 Unless you’re a veteran and can apply for a VA loan, your best option is an FHA loan.
-The waiting period is less than other types of loans, and, in the case of a Chapter 13 bankruptcy, there is no waiting period at all after a court has dismissed or discharged your case.
+The waiting period is less than other types of loans, and, in the case of a Chapter 13 bankruptcy, there is no waiting period after a court has dismissed or discharged your case.
 If that doesn’t convince you, then the looser lending requirements of an FHA loan definitely will.

 Whether your case was dismissed or discharged, there will be consequences for your credit report.
 A Chapter 7 bankruptcy will stay on your report for ten years, while a Chapter 13 will last for around seven years.
-Both will hurt your credit score and make it very difficult to regain your pre-bankruptcy score.
-With an FHA loan, it’s possible to get approved with a score of 580 and a down payment of only 3.5%.
+Both will hurt your credit score and make it difficult to regain your pre-bankruptcy score.
+With an FHA loan, getting approved with a score of 580 and a down payment of only 3.5% is possible.
 Anyone with a credit score of less than 580 still has a chance if able to put down at least 10% of the down payment.

 How to Apply for a Mortgage After a BankruptcyHow to Apply for a Mortgage After a Bankruptcy